 - Beer/alcohol – look out for places that sell beer on tap where you can BYO flagons… you’ll be surprised by what you find.
 For example, Super Liquor in Whangamatā (corner of Port and Ocean Roads) offers craft beer on tap, while the Liquor King in Coromandel does refills of port and sherry (!)

-- Rinse and Repeat – an online store of alternatives to single-use plastic, made by local Coromandel woman Genevieve Lloyd, including food wraps, sandwich bags and produce bags.
+- Reusable sandwich bags – you can order these great reusable alternatives to Glad Wrap and plastic ziplock bags from Rinse and Repeat, an online store of alternatives to single-use plastic, made by local Coromandel woman Genevieve Lloyd.

 - Bin Inn Thames, 707 Pollen St, Thames – stocks a wide range of both liquid and powdered cleaning products/ingredients that you can fill your own bottles and containers with.
 Also stocks unpackaged bars of soap.